- >>

 Half-ripe millet

 Many people are not aware of the importance of grasses in the diets of humans and animals.
 Cultivated cereals like wheat or oat and their ancestors all belong to the botanical family of grasses, Poaceae.
 In non-European countries, other cereals like millet are especially important for people’s diets.
 Different species of millet are also an important food source for many animals.
 You can for example find them in most seed mixtures for pet birds.
-Millet can, however, not only be offered in its ripe state but also as half-ripe panicles.
+Millet can, however, not only be offered in its ripe state but also as half-ripe (semi-mature) panicles.
 The not fully ripened green millet seeds contain less energy than ripe ones, are easily digestible, and contain a variety of vital nutrients like vitamins and trace elements.

 If you plant millet in your own garden or on your balcony in early spring, you can harvest half-ripe millet in about July or August – depending on the weather conditions.
 Millet only fully ripens in very warm and not too moist summers in Germany and countries with a similar climate.
 This doesn’t matter, however, since in its half-ripe state it is a special delicacy for pet birds.
 To grow millet yourself you can use all types of millet occurring in bird food, from foxtail millet over proso to Japanese millet.
 Of course, you can also plant wild millet like bristle grasses or cockspur in your garden or on your balcony.
 Combined with cultivated types of millet you can offer a delicious and healthy variety of seeds to your birds.